Singapore’s 2025 tourism receipts reach record S$32.8 billion; Mice contributes S$2.3 billion

 This was higher than the agency’s S$29 billion to S$30.5 billion forecast, as well as its S$31 billion to S$32.5 billion projection for 2026.

-Fu, who is also minister-in-charge of trade relations, attributed the performance to a strong lineup of events and experiences in the leisure segment, as well as international and home-grown events in the meetings, incentives, conferences and exhibitions (Mice) sector.
+Fu, who is also minister-in-charge of trade relations, attributed the performance to a strong line-up of leisure events and experiences, as well as international and home-grown events in the meetings, incentives, conferences and exhibitions (Mice) sector.

-Separately, Singapore Tourism Board chief executive Melissa Ow updated that Mice tourism receipts grew by more than 35 per cent to reach S$2.3 billion, from S$1.7 billion in 2024.
+Separately, Singapore Tourism Board (STB) chief executive Melissa Ow updated in her speech that Mice tourism receipts grew by more than 35 per cent to reach S$2.3 billion in 2025, from S$1.7 billion in 2024.
+Under its Tourism 2040 plan announced last year, STB aims to grow Mice receipts to S$4.5 billion by 2040.

 Still, Fu warned: “Our strong performance in 2025 is encouraging, but we cannot afford to be complacent.
 There are challenges on the horizon, given the Middle East energy crisis and its knock-on impact on consumer spending.”